uroojey/My-Claude-journey/Day3.md

 Real-life usage scenarios — business reporting, data cleaning, analytics/KPI tracking, app backend queries, and ETL migration patterns — each with a runnable example.
 15 interview Q&As — split into Conceptual, Query Writing, and Advanced sections, with full talking-point answers for each.
 The document closes with a quick-reference cheat sheet covering clause execution order, common functions, and recommended practice resources (HackerRank, LeetCode, SQLZoo, Mode Analytics, DB Fiddle).

+**Key Learnings**__
+Role Prompting changes the way the AI thinks and responds.
+Defining right persona can help us get optimized outputs that don't need follow-ups.
+It not only saves time but also gives better results with lesser mistakes.